r00b/FirePage/README.md

 2. Log-in has a built-in delay of 2 seconds to allow authentication (technically not a bug)

 ## Roles
-* Robert: Calendar
+* Robert Steilberg: Calendar
-* Teddy: HelpLine
+* Teddy Franchesci: HelpLine
-* Harshil: HelpRequests
+* Harshil Garg: HelpRequests
-* Ritwik: Database, navigation
+* Ritwik Heda: Database, navigation

 ## Release